 In June 2003 version 3.0 was released, introducing support for the alternative to SCP, the SFTP protocol.
 Over time it evolved from the alternative to the primary protocol.
 Despite this, the well-established name “WinSCP” was preserved.

-While WinSCP was in general an open-source project since its beginning, it was only with its migration to SourceForge that it turned into a true open-source by adopting the GPL licence.
+While WinSCP was in general an open-source project since its beginning, it was only with its migration to SourceForge that it turned into a true open-source by adopting the GPL license.

-Since September 2003, WinSCP is also available as a plugin to the FAR file manager.
+Since September 2003, WinSCP was also available as a plugin to the FAR file manager (discontinued).

 Version 3.4 released in September 2003 was the first localized version since 1.0.
 There were Czech, Japanese, Russian and Spanish translations.
 Many other translations were introduced in later versions.

 Thanks to Brandon Blackmoor WinSCP site got new design in December 2004.
 It was in use for 13 years, until January 2018.

 In March 2005 the WinSCP site moved the second time.
 The new address is

 winscp.net and the site is partly hosted on TeamForge.
 File downloads and other features are still hosted on SourceForge.